How to make boots smell better

 Method #3: Use Boot Odor Spray

-If you want something a bit more powerful, you may want to use a deodorizing spray to eliminate your boot smell.
-Deodorizing sprays have a few advantages over other methods.
+If you want something a bit more powerful, you may want to use a deodorizing spray.
+These aerosols have a few advantages over other methods.

 For one, sprays tend to be easier to use.
 Spraying a liquid into your toe box is simple, effective, and keeps you from having to shake your boot or contort your hand.

 Additionally, these sprays don’t leave any residue.
-This means you won’t have to worry about cleaning out your boots or having them full of whatever it was you used to deodorize them.
+This means you won’t have to worry about cleaning out your boots.
+Spray, and then move on with your life.

 Finally, sprays of this sort can actually soak into your boot’s interior.
 This can help prevent bacterial growth in the first place, keeping your boots smelling nice and clean.